incognitochain/incognito-cli/README.md

      pdetradestatus  Get the status of a trade pdewithdraw     Create a pDEX withdrawal transaction
    TRANSACTIONS:
-     convert  Convert UTXOs of an account w.r.t a tokenID. send     Send an amount of PRV or token from one wallet to another wallet.
+     convert     Convert UTXOs of an account w.r.t a tokenID. convertall  Convert UTXOs of an account for all assets. send        Send an amount of PRV or token from one wallet to another wallet.

 GLOBAL OPTIONS:
    --clientVersion value         version of the incclient (default: 2)